jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Flash.
 When this creature enters, destroy target creature or artifact.
 When this creature dies, create a Chroma token.
+---
+We're out of explosives, but we've made enough holes in this place to reach that giant woman in the centre.
+- Luc, Expedition 67

 2/2
 ```